opensciency/sprint-content/open-tools-resources/lesson4-practicing-team-open-science.md

 #### Plan to Preserve and Share for the Long-term

-* **Determine what needs to be preserved. **Research** **project components should include: project description, README files, datasets, software, physical samples, posters, oral presentations, workshop reports, training materials, and any other digital materials.
+* **Determine what needs to be preserved.
+Research project components should include**: project description, README files, datasets, software, physical samples, posters, oral presentations, workshop reports, training materials, and any other digital materials.
 * Determine which components should remain open just to the team, and which should be made openly accessible to others.
     * Reference your data management plan for what is required for the project, or the lab.
     * Reference your community best practices.
     * Reference country, funder, publisher, and institutional requirements for further consideration.
     * Comply with the licenses (e.g. data created by others).
     * Comply with any data request agreements (e.g., sensitive data).
     * For data created for the project, or derived data products, ensure that the full set of data are preserved.
 Note that most publishers will only require the data that supports the publication to be available in a trusted repository.
 The full set of data can be cited with description in the availability statement as to which data were used.
-This approach allows all the data to be preserved together and improves interoperability and reuse. [link spiral 3]
+This approach allows all the data to be preserved together and improves interoperability and reuse.
 * **Determine where to preserve the research/project outputs.**  Consult the team’s Resources Summary Checklist that was created in 2B [add link to the bullet point] (see [PARSEC example](https://doi.org/10.5281/zenodo.4909852), section “PARSEC Team Resources”).
-If your team has not yet determined a preservation repository for the project components see “Resources and Lab/Team Guidelines Checklist” [add link and item number].
+If your team has not yet determined a preservation repository for the project components see “Resources and Lab/Team Guidelines Checklist”.
 Ensure all the links and persistent identifiers are included in the project registry [bookmark  to below].
     * Reminder: ensure the repository selected has the necessary protections (access/controls) for the project components.
     * Ensure the repository selected is community-accepted and trusted.
 [Link to repository selection document.]

 #### Preserve the Research/Project Components as open and FAIR as possible

-**[Link to the FAIR principles]**
+You have already learned by FAIR in data module, we are specifically highlighting their relevance in different research contents.

-**☐ Datasets:  ** Your data may require cleaning, reorganization, or documentation to make it understandable.
+* **Datasets**:  Your data may require cleaning, reorganization, or documentation to make it understandable.
 If there is a version that you routinely use for sharing within your group, this is likely to be the version you will archive.
 It is important that a data file can be read by a computer program without error, i.e., that it does not require human interpretation or proprietary software.
-Reference for information [add link].
+Reference for information.

-**☐ Software, code, scripts, algorithms:**   Your software may require documentation and reorganization to make it understandable.
+* **Software, code, scripts, algorithms**: Your software may require documentation and reorganization to make it understandable.
 Ask a teammate to review it for understandability and future use.
-It is important that you document any relevant configuration information for using your software.** **Reference  for information [add link].
+It is important that you document any relevant configuration information for using your software.

- **☐ Images and associated digital objects: **Consult the team’s Resources Summary Checklist for the preservation locations.
-Review repository guidance for depositing these objects to ensure they are well-documented and in the best possible format for preservation**. **
+* **Images and associated digital objects**: Consult the team’s Resources Summary Checklist for the preservation locations.
+Review repository guidance for depositing these objects to ensure they are well-documented and in the best possible format for preservation**.

- **☐ Conference, training, workshop reports and materials:**  Consult the team’s Resources Summary Checklist for the preservation locations.
-Review repository guidance for depositing these objects to ensure they are well-documented and in the best possible format for preservation**. **
+* **Conference, training, workshop reports and materials**: Consult the team’s Resources Summary Checklist for the preservation locations.
+Review repository guidance for depositing these objects to ensure they are well-documented and in the best possible format for preservation.

 #### Manage a Project Registry (or Directory) for the Outputs

 It is common for different types of outputs to be preserved in different places to optimize discovery and reuse.
 An up-to-date Project Registry provides a quick overview of all the outputs.

- **☐ Create and update a Project Registry **in conjunction with preserving outputs as described above in the form of a spreadsheet, or other type of list.
+* Create and update a Project Registry in conjunction with preserving outputs as described above in the form of a spreadsheet, or other type of list.
 This can be one registry for the entire project that is updated, or a new registry for each milestone.

- **☐ **Include in each registry entry a description of the object, preferred citation, and the persistent identifier (e.g., DOI), and any other useful information supporting the project.
+* Include in each registry entry a description of the object, preferred citation, and the persistent identifier (e.g., DOI), and any other useful information supporting the project.
 For outputs that do not have a persistent identifier, provide a URL and description.

- **☐ **Preserve the Project Registry as a project component.
+* Preserve the Project Registry as a project component.
 Many funders require in their yearly reports a list of both peer-reviewed publications and all project outputs.
 The Project Registry can be provided to the funder during the reporting process, or used as a tracking tool to assist with completing the report.